How to Help Others Without Burning Out

 So the ability to sit down with my cohort partner and walk through the measures and do my timeline and write my great supervisor letter and have her witness my mission statement – I still remember one of the most powerful moments where you choose 3 different traumatic professional experiences.
 I went into it with an open mind – I was not expecting it to be as powerful as it was for me because it was 20 years later!
 I thought I resolved that.
 But sitting down with her and walking back through those things, I felt so much lighter after having walked through those things.

+I reconnected with my passion in a way that I don’t think I’ve felt since undergrad.
+I know exactly why I’m doing this and I really feel privileged to do the work I do.
 It is an honor for me to sit with my clients in the midst of their most painful moments.
 The difference now is I can do that and keep doing it tomorrow and the day after and the day after that.
 I can hold that space for them, be genuinely present, be genuinely empathetic and not burnout in the process – I never had that before.

 What has been most difficult to learn as you engage with Forward-Facing?